sitewhere/sitewhere-documentation/docs/guide/api/java/assignment-api/README.md

 MarshaledDeviceAssignment updatedDeviceAssignment = client.updateDeviceAssignment(tenantAuthentication, token, updateRequest);
 ```

-## Deleting an existing DeviceAssignment
+## Deleting an existing Device Assignment

 For deleting an existing `DeviceAssignment` you need to call `deleteDeviceAssignment` method of `com.sitewhere.spi.ISiteWhereClient`
 providing the `token` of the asset you want to delete, like the following example.